 Using Public Transportation to Navigate Santiago, Chile

-Public transportation is the most economical way to navigate large distances throughout the city.
+The main transportation option in Santiago is public transportation.
+Using the subway or buses is the most economical and sustainable way to navigate large distances throughout the city.
 Santiago, Chile has an extensive transportation system, including buses and a subway system.
 Both of these are safe and great ways to get between neighborhoods or traveling in the evenings.

 To use public transportation, you need to obtain a “Red” card.
 You can buy them at subway stations with cash only.
 The card costs a flat fee but you don’t have to pay any additional fees to load money on the card.
 Overall, rides with the “Red” card will be a about 50 cents!